How to Make Money from Free Bets

 You set your own odds (the amount you're prepared to lose i.e. your total liability), and then other gamblers can decide whether to accept your bet or not.

 Lets say that you lay Arsenal to win their next match at a betting exchange, at odds of 3.0 with a total liability of £200, you will be betting against Arsenal winning the match.

 If someone accepted your lay and Arsenal don't win the match then you'll win £300 (minus the betting exchanges commission which is usually around 5%).

 If Arsenal do win the match, you'll lose the £200 you used to lay the bet.

 Basically betting exchanges allow you to act as the online bookie enabling you to set your own odds and accept bets from other punters around the World.

 Matched Betting Example

-Lets say we used William Hill's free bet offer of a £25 free bet when you join and bet £25.
+Lets say we used the William Hill new customer offer of a £25 free bet when you join and bet £25.

 You see odds on Tottenham beating Arsenal at 3/1 at William Hill and you're able to lay Tottenham to beat Arsenal at equivalent odds (4.0) at a betting exchange like Betfair.